A Broader View of Thompson Sampling: Thompson vs. Bellman

-Why does Thompson Sampling lose?
-One reason is that the covariance-based regularizer is too ``conservative'' in certain scenarios.

-When $\pi_0=N(\mu,1)\times N(0,0)$ and $\mu$ approaches $0$ from below, the regularizer of the $\mathcal{R}^2$-optimal policy $\nu(\pi_0)$ diverges to infinity, whereas the regularizer of Thompson Sampling $\tilde{\nu}(\pi_0)$ converges to $\sqrt{2/\pi}$ (right plot of Figure \ref{figure_intro}).
-When $\mu\approx0$, the tension between exploration and exploitation vanishes.
-Therefore, we should explore the more uncertain arm 1 with probability 1, but the regularizer of Thompson Sampling does not grow fast enough to encourage such pure exploration.
-In fact, Thompson Sampling never prioritizes the more uncertain arm when the two arms have the same posterior mean.

-\begin{remark} If we look closely at the right plot of Figure \ref{figure_intro}, we can spot the phase change of the regularizer of the $\mathcal{R}^2$-optimal policy at $-0.276$ (Proposition \ref{gaussian_proposition}), where the curve becomes slightly less smooth than elsewhere. \end{remark}
+\begin{remark}[Phase transition] If we look closely at the right panel of Figure \ref{figure_intro}, we can spot the phase transition of the $\mathcal{R}^2$-optimal policy at $-0.276$, where the regularizer curve becomes slightly less smooth than elsewhere. \end{remark}